 If students have accumulated credits from other academic institutions that they believe may be applicable to their BGU degree, they may petition the Academic Dean at the time of admission for transfer of those credits (advanced standing).
 The Academic Dean, in consultation with the Academic Cabinet, may approve a transfer of a maximum of 50% of the total required credits in the degree program.
-Only courses for which the applicant has received a B or better will be considered for transfer.
 For the complete process, please refer to BGU Core Appendices-Appendix 14.